-In 2013 import conditions for Myrtaceous timber were changed: the prohibition on imported consignments of Myrtaceous timber from countries hosting Eucalyptus rust were lifted, and such imports are now subject to the same treatment options as for Myrtaceous timber from non-Eucalyptus rust countries.75 This presumably increases the risks of further incursions of the rust.
+In 2013 import conditions for Myrtaceous timber were changed: the prohibition on imports from countries hosting Eucalyptus rust were lifted, and the same treatment requirements apply to all Myrtaceous timber.25 This increases the risks of further incursions of the rust, including new strains.

 Australia should be considering the risks of other exotic diseases of native plants as well.
 Plantations of Australian native species overseas greatly increase the risks of host jumps by pathogens in these export locations and then invasion of the pathogen into Australia (as has occurred with myrtle rust).
-Another serious disease of Eucalyptus has recently been discovered in South America and there are various pathogens of Australian eucalypts and wattles in Africa and Asia that are of concern.76 Overseas experts have warned about the risks posed by two pathogens harming Australian wattles in South Africa (Ceratocystis acaciavora and C. albifundus)77 but there is no contingency planning that we are aware of for these disease threats - in part because there is no environmental body the equivalent of Plant Health Australia and Animal Health Australia (which undertake contingency planning for industry).
+See ISC's case study on eucalypt and wattle pathogens.

-Preventing spread from Australia: Australia should also be concerned about the risks of this disease spreading to other countries with Myrtaceae such as Papua New Guinea, and assist their biosecurity services to implement surveillance and rapid response.
-Myrtle rust was detected in New Caledonia in 2013.78
+Preventing spread from Australia

+Australia should also be concerned about the risks of this disease spreading to other countries with Myrtaceae such as Papua New Guinea, and assist their biosecurity services to implement surveillance and rapid response.
+Myrtle rust was detected in New Caledonia in 201328 and New Zealand and Norfolk Island in 2016.29

+Disease management

-Disease management: The federal government invested a very modest sum of about \$1.5 million for management of myrtle rust as part of the Transition to Management Plan but little of this was dedicated to environmental issues.
+The federal government invested a very modest sum of about \$1.5 million for management of myrtle rust as part of the Transition to Management Plan but little of this was dedicated to environmental issues.
 None of the recommended environmental monitoring projects were funded.
 ISC is concerned that the level of funding and the proposed activities are far from sufficient for such a nationally significant disease.
 (Compare this to the \$12 million recently granted for Hendra virus research.)
 There should be a national research and management plan to identify priority research questions and management options relevant to the environment.
 Issues that need research include: